Prof. dr. Eefjan Breukink

 Bacterial cell wall synthesis

-Mode of action of (l)antibiotics
+Mode of action of (Lipid II targeting) antibiotics

 Finding novel antibiotics targeting Gram-negative bacteria

-Gram-negative bacteria are difficult to target due to the major distinguishable feature with their Gram-positive counterparts: the (extra) outer membrane (OM) within their cell envelope structure.
+Gram-negative bacteria are especially difficult to target due to the major distinguishable feature with their Gram-positive counterparts: the (extra) outer membrane (OM) within their cell envelope structure.
 The Gram-negative outer membrane acts as a formidable permeability barrier for antibiotic compounds and is the main reason why infections caused by Gram-negative bacteria are much more difficult to treat than those caused by Gram-positive bacteria.
 The outer membrane directly interacts with the external environment, and is essential for bacterial viability, thus the outer membrane itself and its biogenesis are interesting targets for antibiotic development.

 In order to identify novel antibiotics we are developing HT-capable whole-cell based screening assays that are designed to identify antibacterial compounds that act specifically on the outer membrane and/or the biogenesis pathways of its essential and characteristic constituents, i.e. the lipoproteins, the outer membrane proteins (OMPs) and lipopolysaccharides (LPS).